Venice-D2D/venice-qt/README.md

 Desktop implemetation of venice en C++ and QT

 ## Pre-requisites
-- QMake version 3.1 or higher
+- QMake version 3.1 or higher or CMake 3.29 or higuer
 - Qt version 5.12.8 or higher
 - Make version 4.2.1 or higher

 ### Pre-requisites Installation in Ubuntu 22.04
 - For installing QT et QMake with related Bluetooth dependencies :